-Sandra is also the organizer of the Latino MacArthur Fellows (Los MacArturos).
+Sandra is also the founder of the Latino MacArthur Fellows (Los MacArturos).

 Sandra has been writing for more than 45 years, publishing for more than 35, and earning her living by her pen for more than 18 years.
 Her books have been translated into more than twenty languages and published internationally.
 Details...

 I was born in Chicago in 1954, the third child and only daughter in a family of seven children.
 I studied at Loyola University of Chicago (B.A.
 English 1976) and the University of Iowa (M.F.A.
 Creative Writing 1978).

 I've worked as a teacher and counselor to high-school dropouts, as an artist-in-the schools where I taught creative writing at every level except first grade and pre-school, a college recruiter, an arts administrator, and as a visiting writer at a number of universities including the University of California, Berkeley, and the University of Michigan, Ann Arbor.

 My books include a chapbook of poetry, Bad Boys (Mango Press 1980); two full-length poetry books, My Wicked Wicked Ways (Third Woman 1987, Random House 1992) and Loose Woman (Alfred A. Knopf 1994); a collection of stories, Woman Hollering Creek and Other Stories (Random House l991); a children's book, Hairs/Pelitos (Alfred A. Knopf 1994); and two novels, The House on Mango Street (Vintage 1991) and Caramelo (Knopf 2002).
 Vintage Cisneros, published in 2003, is a compilation of selections from my works.

 My most recent book, Have You Seen Marie?, a picture book for grown-ups, was published by Knopf in the autumn of 2012.
 Originally published in hardcover, the book is now available in eBook and paperback editions.